-Water Supply and Wastewater Capital Contribution Charges may be applied to any development which creates new or increased demands upon water supply and wastewater systems.
-The charges are levied so that Council can fund the infrastructure required for development such as reservoirs, trunk mains, sewerage treatments plants and pump stations.
+Wastewater Capital Contribution Charges may be applied to any development which creates new or increased demands on wastewater systems.
+The charges are levied so that Council can fund the infrastructure required for development such as trunk sewers and mains, treatments plants and pump stations.